maziac/dezogif/documentation/Design.md

 # Stack

-As soon as the dezogif program gets control the maskable interrupts are disabled and restored when the debugged program gets back control.
+## NMI in Core 03.01.05

-I.e. the normal (maskable) interrupt cannot change the stack.
+In core 03.01.05 an NMI can corrupt the stack in certain circumstances.

-This is different for NMI.
-An NMI can occur anytime and is "non-maskable" from Z80 perspective.
+The NMI can occur at anytime and therefore it can also happen during stack manipulation.

-Here is an example what could happen if the NMI wouldn't be disabled:
+Here is an example:
 ~~~
 	push bc
 	inc sp